Bannese History, Family Crest & Coats of Arms

 Early Notables of the Bannese family (pre 1700)

-More information is included under the topic Early Bannese Notables in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) are included under the topic Early Bannese Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bannese family to the New World and Oceana
+Migration of the Bannese family

 The crossing to North America did not seem so great in comparison with the hardships many Scots endured at home.
 It was long, expensive, and cramped, but also rewarding.
 North America offered land and the chance for settlers to prove themselves in a new place.
 And many did prove themselves as they fought to forge a new nation in the American War of Independence.
 The ancestors of those Scots can now experience much of their once-lost heritage through the Clan societies and highland games that have sprung up across North America in the last century.
 A search of immigration and passenger lists revealed many important, early immigrants to North America bearing the name of Bannese: Richard Benes who settled in Barbados in 1635; Bennett Bennes settled in Virginia in 1652; Ann Bennes settled in Virginia in 1654; John Bennes landed in Philadelphia, Pennsylvania in 1868..